 A team that has submitted application parts 1 and 2 before the deadline and has received acknowledgement from the organizers becomes an ELROB entrant.
-However, to remain an entrant and to successfully finish the application procedure, part 3 and part 4 have to be completed before the deadlines as well.
+However, to remain an entrant and to successfully finish the application procedure, part 3 must be completed before the deadlines as well.
 All deadlines will be published on the ELROB website.